Skip to content

 Agent Observability Needs Feedback to Power Learning

-Traces alone don't close the improvement loop for AI agents — attaching feedback signals (user ratings, indirect behavioral cues, LLM judges, or deterministic rules) is what turns observability data into a system that can learn.
+Traces alone don't improve agentic systems — attaching feedback signals (user ratings, indirect behavior, LLM-as-judge, and deterministic rules) to traces is what turns observability into a learning loop across model, harness, and context layers.

 May 10, 2026 · tech · Harrison Chase, LangChain